1. Feature Overview

 Note: If a field is masked for a user, that user can still update it if the value is empty.
 This is useful in case a phone number is masked, but the user knows the number of the prospect and wants to update it.

-Note: If you want to hide phone numbers from users, create a permission template as follows.
+- If you want to hide phone numbers from users, create a permission template as follows.

-- Hide the phone, mobile and other phone fields using the hide lead fields functionality
+- Hide the phone, mobile and other phone fields using the Hide Lead Fields functionality.

-- Hide lead capture and landing page submission activities using the hide activity functionality
+- Hide lead capture and landing page submission activities using the Hide Activity functionality.

-Also note that if the phone number is masked, telephony connectors will not update the phone number in the ‘FirstName’ lead field.
+- If the phone number is masked, telephony connectors will not update the phone number in the ‘FirstName’ lead field.

 7. Next Steps